 CT Chairman asked if the same approach as for 29.161 could be taken, to withdraw the Rel-12 specifications 24.234 and 24.235 and give the WGs time until March to correct references.

-CT could not reach general consensus on how to handle I-WLAN related specs, e.g. withdraw, discontinue, stop maintaining, etc., in Rel12.
-The CT Plenary noted that there were not any technical arguments to keep these Technical Specifications in Rel-12.
+CT could not reach general consensus on how to handle I-WLAN related specs, e.g. withdraw, stop maintaining, etc., in Rel12.
+CT Plenary noted that there were not any technical arguments to keep these Technical Specifications in Rel-12.
+Huawei commented that this not about technical arguments but to ensure that for example all key security requirements are taken out before stop maintaining this spec.

-The proposal was not agreed in the CT Plenary because of non-technical objection from Huawei, Blackberry and Nokia.
+The proposal was not agreed in CT Plenary because of objection from Huawei, Blackberry and Nokia.